Rate-Splitting Multiple Access: Finite Constellations, Receiver Design, and SIC-free Implementation

 \subsection{Power allocation behavior}

 In the following, we show that taking sum-rate or CC sum-rate as the objective function leads to distinct choices on the power allocation factor, $t$.
-Fig. {\ref{sum_rate_vs_t}} shows, under two channel realizations, the sum-rate, approximated CC sum-rate with SIC receivers and approximated CC-sum-rate with non-SIC receivers, i.e. ({\ref{sum_rate}}), ({\ref{CC_sum_rate_approx_SIC}}) and ({\ref{CC_sum_rate_approx_no_SIC}}) respectively, as a function of $t$, where $t^\star$ for ({\ref{CC_sum_rate_approx_SIC}}) and ({\ref{CC_sum_rate_approx_no_SIC}}) are obtained from exhaustive search.
+We first consider two channel realizations given in Appendix C. Fig. {\ref{sum_rate_vs_t}} shows, under the two realizations, the sum-rate, approximated CC sum-rate with SIC receivers and approximated CC-sum-rate with non-SIC receivers, i.e. ({\ref{sum_rate}}), ({\ref{CC_sum_rate_approx_SIC}}) and ({\ref{CC_sum_rate_approx_no_SIC}}) respectively, as a function of $t$, where $t^\star$ for ({\ref{CC_sum_rate_approx_SIC}}) and ({\ref{CC_sum_rate_approx_no_SIC}}) are obtained from exhaustive search.
 It can be observed that $t^\star$ under different objective functions is indeed different.
 Also, it is can be illustrated that ({\ref{sum_rate}}) is convex over $t$ while ({\ref{CC_sum_rate_approx_SIC}}) and ({\ref{CC_sum_rate_approx_no_SIC}}) are not.

 Fig. {\ref{CDF_of_t}} depicts the CDF of $t^\star$, denoted by $F(t^\star)$, under different objective functions and channel conditions.
 It shows that the statistics of $t^\star$ can be very different under different objective functions.
 One interesting observation can be made from the variation of CDF with different $\Delta$.
 As $\Delta$ decreases, the system with Gaussian signalling always allocates more power to the common stream as this leads to less interference.
 However, with finite constellations, this is not always the case.
 For example, in Fig. {\ref{CDF_of_t_10dB_QPSK}}, the system allocates less power with a decreasing $\Delta$.
 This is because the rate of finite constellations is upper-bounded and saturates after certain SNR.
 With smaller $\Delta$, the system can achieve the saturating point for the common stream with a smaller amount of power and it is more beneficial to allocate the rest of the power to the private streams as they have not saturated yet.
 In Fig. {\ref{CDF_of_t_10dB_16QAM}}, the system again allocates more power to the common streams as $\Delta$ drops because 16QAM requires more power than QPSK to saturate in CC rates.